Alternatives

-to Adulticide Spraying
+Alternatives to Adulticide Spraying

-around the country
+locales around the country have decided not to spray

-countries that battle much more serious diseases such as malaria have
+battle much more serious diseases such as malaria have

-determined that the only
+determined that the

-really effective management and prevention of transmission of
+only really effective management and prevention of

 See, for example, "An integrated malaria

-control program with community participation on the Pacific Coast of
+control program with community participation on the Pacific

-Colombia."
+Coast of Colombia."

-No-Spray Policies in Other Countries:
+No-Spray Policies in Other

-to people of the West Nile virus has initiated the only remedy or
+virus has initiated the only remedy or protection for the public

-protection for the public is to utilize insecticidal spray, supposedly
+is to utilize insecticidal spray, supposedly to "break the

-a more thorough discussion of this
+more thorough discussion of

-on public health education, community development and
+public health education, community development and availability of

-produce a long-term adjustment in cultural practices around water
+long-term adjustment in cultural practices around water

 management, health-care seeking behavior and the utilization of